-When developing its 2010/2011 biennium budget, Metro and King County officials made a number of decisions to avoid large reductions in transit service.
+When developing its 2010-2011 biennium budget, Metro and King County officials made a number of decisions to avoid large reductions in transit service.
 Most of the budget decisions involved difficult choices and trade-offs, but some of the actions were temporary, one-time fixes.
 As a result, based on the County's revenue forecast, dramatic transit service reductions are forecast for the next several years, beginning in 2012.

 During this same time period of declining economic activity, the Puget Sound Regional Council (PSRC) was creating, and then adopted the Vision 2040 and Transportation 2040 plans for the long-term growth and mobility of the central Puget Sound region.
-Those plans forecast significant population and economic growth in King County during the next thirty30 years.
-The plans call for that growth to be more concentrated in designated regional growth centers and central places, and suggest that a sizeable expansion of transit services will be needed to support that growth.
+Those plans forecast significant population and economic growth in King County during the next 30 years.
+The plans call for that growth to be more concentrated in designated regional growth centers in "metropolitan" and "core" cities2, and for an aggressive strategy to expand transit services to support that growth.